pryv/dev-site/src/documents/reference-sections/public-channels.html.md

 - `404 Not Found`, id `unknown-attachment`: The attached file can't be found for the specified event.

-## Folders
+## Streams

-[Folders](#data-structure-folder) provide an organization structure for channels that need it.
-Implementing folders in public channels is by no means mandatory; public channels with no need for folders just return a `404 Not Found` response for the method below.
+[Streams](#data-structure-stream) provide an organization structure for channels that need it.
+Implementing streams in public channels is by no means mandatory; public channels with no need for streams just return a `404 Not Found` response for the method below.

-### GET `{channel base path}/folders`
+### GET `{channel base path}/streams`

-Gets the channel's folders, either from the root level or only descending from a specified parent folder.
+Gets the channel's streams, either from the root level or only descending from a specified parent stream.

 #### Query string parameters

 - `parentId` ([identity](#data-structure-identity)): Optional.
-The id of the parent folder to use as root for the request.
-Default: `null` (returns all folders from the root level).
+The id of the parent stream to use as root for the request.
+Default: `null` (returns all streams).

 #### Successful response: `200 OK`

-An array of [activity folders](#data-structure-folder) containing the tree of the folders, sorted by name.
+An array of [activity streams](#data-structure-stream) containing the tree of the streams, sorted by name.

 #### Errors

 - `400 Bad Request`, id `invalid-parameters-format`: The request's parameters do not follow the expected format (e.g. missing required parameter, wrong type of data, etc.)
-- `400 Bad Request`, id `unknown-folder`: The specified parent folder can't be found.
+- `400 Bad Request`, id `unknown-stream`: The specified parent stream can't be found.

 TODO: example